 Keywords: prejudice, discrimination, confrontation, allies, social status, weight prejudice, race prejudice

-Group identity -- Psychological aspects, Discrimination against overweight persons, Discrimination -- African-Americans, Physical-apperance-based bias, Body weight -- Prejudice, Whitman College 2016 -- Dissertation collection -- Psychology Department
+Group identity -- Psychological aspects, Discrimination against overweight persons, Discrimination -- African-Americans, Physical-apperance-based bias, Body weight -- Prejudice, Social sciences, Whitman College -- Dissertation collection 2016 -- Psychology Department

 Whitman Community Accessible Thesis